Reminiscent of early settler days, this historic site is now home to the Smeltzer House Visual Arts Centre.

 The Smeltzer House Visual Arts Centre offers a variety of courses for all ages involving pottery, drawing, glass fusing, and various arts and crafts.
 For youth and adults, pottery classes are offered in the Clay Hut and glass fusing classes in Studio One.
 The pottery studio has been operating out of the Clay Hut for over 25 years.

-Learn more: Visual arts at Smeltzer House
+Arts and culture programs: Visual arts programs at Smeltzer House

 Book the gazebo